vfarcic/vfarcic.github.io/jenkins-docker/pending.md

 Note:
 Show how unit tests and artifact builds can be done as part of the build of a Docker image without sacrificing the final size.

+## Functional Tests

+---

+TODO

+## Registry

+---

+TODO

+Note:
+Deploy a registry, build an image, push it and pull it to/from the registry

+## Publishing

+---

+TODO

 ## Rolling Updates